School and Concussions

 Article Translations: (Spanish)

-You're more likely to get a concussion playing sports or during gym than you are sitting in a classroom.
-But a concussion can still affect you in class.
-A concussion can have a major impact on your school performance because it's a type of brain injury.
+Recovering from a concussion can mean sitting out sports or gym class for a while.
+But a concussion also can affect a student's school performance because it's a type of brain injury.

 How Can a Concussion Affect Me at School?